Visyond/website-hugo/site/content/solutions/modeling.md

 ---
 title: Modeling
-topTitle: Analyze Models Faster And Make Better Decisions
+topTitle: Analyze Models Faster and Make Better Decisions
 topSubTitle: >-
   Visyond is great for modeling professionals, aiding on every step of the process by automating routine tasks, minimizing the risk of errors in an